burakyzn/burakyzn/README.md

 I am Burak from Turkey :)

-I am a computer engineering student.
-I have also been working for Ford Otosan since December 2019.
+I am a computer engineering student and I have also been working as a software developer for Ford Otosan since December 2019.

 ### Contact Me